mx-moth/ereefs-data-access-notebooks/README.md

 also other CF-compliant gridded netCDF data.

 These examples are adapted from similar ones in the [emsarray-notebooks](https://github.com/csiro-coasts/emsarray-notebooks/tree/master) repository, but have been re-worked to use eReefs datasets directly from their data provider nodes.

-You do not need to have local access to the eReefs dataset files run these examples.

 #### [plot.ipynb](./plot.ipynb)